 General purpose dot PCB (optional if making project only on breadboard) (x1)

 Tools: (optional if implementing project on breadboard)

 - Arduino Programming

 - Soldering (optional if implementing project on breadboard)

 Step 2: Arduino IDE Installation and Library Setup

 Follow the Arduino official link below to install Arduino IDE on your respective OS:

 Mac -> https://www.arduino.cc/en/Guide/Windows

 For this project we need GT511C3 fingerprint module library which can be downloaded from link:

-Clone and Download files, after this just extract and copy to libraries folder of your Arduino as shown in above image.
+Download files, after this just extract and copy to libraries folder of your Arduino as shown in below image.